dannguyen/journalism-syllabi/README.md

 <a href="https://utdirect.utexas.edu/apps/student/coursedocs/nlogon/download/2414119/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this course you’ll learn about and skills needed for Computer Assisted Reporting (also known as CAR) with a focus on data-driven reporting, a valuable skillset in journalism, easily exportable to other professions.
-You will learn to: develop a journalistic theory or line of questioning that could...</em></p>
+        In this course you’ll learn about and skills needed for Computer Assisted Reporting (also known as CAR) with a focus on data-driven reporting, a valuable skillset in journalism, easily exportable to other professions.
+You will learn to: develop a journalistic theory or line of questioning that could
+        </small></p>

         <p>Instructors: Pete Slover</p>
     </td>
     <td>
-        University of Texas at Austin
+        <small>University of Texas at Austin</small>
     </td>
   </tr>